Ingleby, Lincolnshire

 Ingleby is a hamlet in the civil parish of Saxilby with Ingleby, in the West Lindsey district of Lincolnshire, England.
-It is situated less than 1 mi north from the village of Saxilby, and 6 mi north-west from the city and county town of Lincoln.
+It is situated less than 1 mi north from the village of Saxilby, and 6 mi north-west of Lincoln.

 Ingleby comprised three areas, North Ingleby, South Ingleby and Low Ingleby.

 Ingleby is recorded three times as "Englebi" in the Domesday Book; in 1086 it comprised 38 households, which for the time was considered very large.

 In North Ingleby there are earthworks of a scheduled manor complex centred on a moated enclosure now occupied by Ingleby Hall Farm.
 Documents in 1569–70 record a Deer Park in the area.
 It is also believed there was a church or chapel here – Saxilby church has a list of incumbents for Ingleby church – dating from 1086 to 1416.

 At South Ingleby there are earthworks for another manor, an island refuge contained within a moat, on the site of Ingleby Grange.